Are you content with how you spend your evenings? Are you stressed and overwhelmed? Struggling with your mental health?

 CREATE NIGHT is an antidote to perfectionism.
 No one ever makes the perfect result first time around.
 That can often be the agonising thing about being a professional artist – not knowing when to call a piece ‘finished’.

-My perfectionism trait is a trigger for anxiety.
-The fear of getting it wrong when it really counts can be paralysing.
-To open myself up to mistakes and failure when it doesn’t count helps me build resilience.
+Perfectionism is a trigger for anxiety and the fear of getting it wrong when it really counts can be paralysing.
+To open ourselves up to mistakes and failure when it doesn’t count helps us build resilience.

 So, why don’t you join me?
 Any night of the week, whatever you fancy creating.
 Tweet me with a pic or just tell me what you created #createnight